ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         requirements since they must match the corresponding Passport Visa "iss" and "sub" fields that may be issued.

-    -   By URI encoding the "iss", special characters (such as "|" and ",") are encoded within the URL without causing parsing conflicts.
+    -   By URI encoding ([RFC 3986](https://tools.ietf.org/html/rfc3986)) the "iss", special characters (such as "," and ";") are encoded within the URL without causing parsing conflicts.

     -   Example:
-        "123456|https%3A%2F%2Fexample.org%2Fa%7Cb%2Cc,7890|https%3A%2F%2Fexample2.org".
+        "123456,https%3A%2F%2Fexample.org%2Fa%7Cb%2Cc;7890,https%3A%2F%2Fexample2.org".

 -   The "[source](#source)" field refers to the [Passport Visa Assertion Source](#passport-visa-assertion-source) that is making the assertion.
 This is